AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/operations-in-workfront-fusion.md

 ## View the number of operations performed in the last 30 days

-You can see a graphs showing the number of operations performed in the last year, in the last week, in the last 30 days, and in the current month.
+You can see a graphs showing the number of operations performed.
 These graphs are available in the following locations:

 * **Organization dashboard**: Operations used by the entire organization
-* **Team dashboard**: Operations used by scenarios owned by this team
+* **Team dashboard**: Operations used by scenarios owned by this team ([!DNL Adobe Experience Cloud] only)
-* **Scenario details page**: Operations used by this scenario
+* **Scenario details page**: Operations used by this scenario ([!DNL Adobe Experience Cloud] only)